HITECHCRIME/HC_SG127_Ghosts/README.md

 fucking rasta
 fucking 'nother rasta ey ya

-don't you listen x x x
+don't you listen to the established order sudden betrayal of the honoured x x x

 Last part of the song: